 - Detailed information pertaining to the alleged fraud.
 Please provide any detail related to falsified or fraudulent applications, forms, or certifications provided by the individual alleged to defraud the retirement system.
-Include any information related to falsified or manipulated service credit.
+Include any information related to falsified or manipulated earnings or service credit.

 - Information on when and where the fraud took place.

 - Who else would have knowledge of the fraud (colleagues, subordinates, neighbors, etc.).